Avioti/Java-Workbook-Vocab-Quiz-YUU/README.md

 Shuffled Options: The answer options (1-4) for each question are randomized every time, ensuring you cannot memorize option positions.

 ### Interaction & Scoring
-One-at-a-Time Display: Questions are presented individually, keeping the focus clear.
+One at a Time Display: Questions are presented individually, keeping the focus clear.

 Simple Input: You enter the number corresponding to your chosen answer.